Pythm/ad-Lightwand/README.md

 Define a path to store json files with 'json_path' for persistent storage.
 This will store current mode for room and outdoor lux, room lux, and if lights is on for lights that has adjust/manual states and MQTT lights.
 Toggle lights will store current toggles.

 ## Namespace
-If you have defined a namespace for MQTT other than default you need to define your namespace with 'MQTT_namespace'.
-Same for HASS you need to define your namespace with 'HASS_namespace'.
+If you have defined a namespace for MQTT other than default you need to define your namespace with `MQTT_namespace`.
+Same for HASS you need to define your namespace with `HASS_namespace`.

 # Get started
 Easisest to start off with is to copy this example and update with your sensors and lights and build from that.
 There is a lot of list/dictionaries that needs to be correctly indented.
 And remember: All sections and configurations are optional, so you use only what is applicable.